 Introduction

 The EGI Accounting Service receives accounting data from sites providing compute, cloud and storage services to the EGI Federation.
 Sites send the data to an external message bus.
 The data is downloaded at a central repository and stored in a MySQL database.
 The data is aggregated and the totals across a number of aggregation parameters are sent to an accounting portal for visualisation.
+SCALE?

 The central processing stage for the CPU accounting data takes many hours to complete and operates in a single processor thread.
 Although the data is backed up regularly, there is no sharding of the data across multiple hosts to provide greater resilience and processing power.
 Recent advances in Big Data tools provide an opportunity to address these limitations: improving the performance and resilience of the central repository.